What is a Dividend? Everything You Need to Know

 1. Dividends Received From Indian Companies:

 TDS is deducted at 10% on dividends distributed, declared, or paid by Indian companies on or after April 1, 2020, as mandated by Section 194.
 It is only applied to resident individual shareholders when the overall dividend is more than Rs.
 5,000 during the fiscal year.
-Also, there are exemptions to this rule; no TDS is deducted if dividends are paid to the LIC, GIC, or any other insurer that owns shares or holds full beneficial interest.
+Also, there are exemptions to this rule; no TDS is deducted if dividends are paid to the LIC, GIC, or any other insurer that owns shares or holds a full beneficial interest.

 2. Dividends from Foreign Companies:

 Under Section 195, TDS of 20% is deducted for dividends payable to NRIs or foreign companies.
 Non-residents can reduce this rate under applicable double taxation avoidance agreements (DTAAs).
-By providing Form 10F, which is a declaration of beneficial ownership, and a certificate of tax residency to avail of the reduced rates.
-Non-residents can also claim back the TDS rate as a credit when filing an Indian tax return.

 3. Taxation of Dividend Income from Mutual Funds: